Grace Coolidge: Childhood

-Grace Anna Goodhue was born in Burlington, Vermont, on January 3, 1879, as the only child of Andrew Issachar Goodhue and Lemira Barrett Goodhue.
+Grace Anna Goodhue was born in Burlington, Vermont, on January 3, 1879, the only child of Andrew Issachar Goodhue and Lemira Barrett Goodhue.
 She was part of the family that was descended from the 1635 colonist William Goodhue and congressman Benjamin Goodhue.
 Each summer, she joined a family reunion in Hancock, New Hampshire, until 1899 when the last of the Goodhue grandparents died.
 She also visited her maternal grandfather in the summers where she listened to his stories of the Civil War.
-Goodhue was close to her mother as a child, following her where she went and taking up the same household chores like sewing.
+Goodhue was close to her mother as a child, following her where she went and taking up the same household chores such as sewing.

 Goodhue's father was a milling engineer, and the family rented a house from his employer.
 In the early 1880s, her father built them a new home near the mill at 123 Maple Street, installing several desirable features: a bathtub of tin and wood, a furnace that heated the entire home, and electric lights.
 With the exception of a spinal problem that was treated through exercise, Goodhue faced little adversity during her childhood.
 When her father was injured in a work accident in 1886, she stayed with their neighbors, the Yale family.
 Here she bonded with their adult daughter, June Yale.
 June began teaching at the Clarke School for the Deaf in Northampton, Massachusetts, and sometimes brought students to Vermont in the summers.
 By her teenage years, Goodhue was helping June care for them.

 Goodhue's father left the mill after his accident and co-founded a machine shop.
 He was a Democrat, and with this experience he was appointed by Democratic President Grover Cleveland as a steamboat inspector later in 1886.
 This brought money and status to the family in their small town.
 Goodhue had a deeply religious upbringing, raised on Puritan values and spending most of the family's social outings at church events.
 The family was Methodist until she was a teenager, when she convinced them to convert to Congregationalism.
 Her father built a new home for the family at 312 Maple Street in 1899.